Type of Sarcoma: Malignant Fibrous Histiocytoma (MFH)

 Cancer is a very powerful and proficient teacher.
 The fear that the cancer will return is always there, but that is a gift – to remind me everyday to live, authentically.
 I feel fortunate to be alive and am strong, fiercely independent, and determined.
 Everyday I am confronted with something that is two-handed.
 And everyday I am given the opportunity to learn to do that thing a new way, to ask for help, or to decide gracefully never to do that thing again!
 I now know the difference between things that I do and don’t do as opposed to the things that I can and won’t do.
 In his book “The Beethoven Factorb” Paul Pearsall, Ph.D., describes “thrivers” as those who “know when to hold ‘em and know when to fold ‘em.”
 According to that description, I am a thriver.

-I look forward to sharing my story and the lessons I have learned from my cancer journey with a broader audience.
-Please contact me in you are interested in engaging an inspirational/motivational speaker.
+I enjoy sharing my story and the lessons I have learned from my cancer journey with a broader audience.
+Please contact me if you are interested in engaging an inspirational/motivational speaker.